Vaccinations: a shot worth taking

 Vaccinations in adults 18 and above

-If you’ve received all of your childhood vaccines, you might think that you’re finished with shots.
+that you’re finished with shots.
 However, there are several vaccines that the CDC recommends be given either periodically or during certain age ranges.
 For instance, it’s recommended that adults get a booster shot for tetanus and diphtheria every 10 years in order to stay protected.3 Other vaccines, such as the shingles vaccine, are given during an age range when the patient is at higher risk to get the illness.4 Consider talking to your doctor about additional vaccinations you may need, such as HPV, chickenpox, hepatitis A and B and pneumococcal.5

 Another reason you might need vaccines is if you’re planning on traveling abroad.
 Some illnesses, such as malaria and typhoid, are more prevalent in certain parts of the world and not typically vaccinated during routine health exams.
 The CDC Travelers’ Health website can help you find out if there are vaccines you should consider getting before a trip.